pouyakary/arendelle-book/loop/README.md

 <!-- CLIFF HIGHLIGHTER 0.01 DEV GENERATED CODE BLOCK--><br><br>

 The loop itself is a code!
 The rule says you can write codes in the loop so you can use loops in loops in loops in...!
-Just like the Inception movie where at last minutes Cobb and Ariadne goes to a dream inside a dream inside a dream inside a dream to find Fischer.
+Just like the Inception movie that Cobb and Ariadne goes to a dream inside a dream inside a dream inside a dream to find Fischer.
 You can do this with loops just like that!
 Look at this code: